T-7219/obsidian-dementor-sync/README.md

 1. After installation, a lock icon 🔒 will appear in your left sidebar
 2. Click the icon to open the Dementor Sync panel
 3. Configure your connection by clicking the ⚙️ icon or going to **Settings** → **Dementor Sync**:
+   - Choose your preferred storage method (WebDAV or S3)
-   - Enter your WebDAV server URL and credentials
+   - Enter your connection details based on the selected storage method
    - Create a strong encryption password (critical for data security!)
    - Configure sync settings and exclusions
    - Test your connection to ensure everything is working correctly